 My name is Andrew Thompson.
-I'm a diploma-qualified Remedial Massage Therapist and have been working on muscles and human movement for nearly three decades.
+I'm a diploma-qualified Remedial Massage Therapist and have been working on muscles for 20 years.

 Nowadays, many people think of Reef as a hair removal clinic but its roots are firmly planted in Remedial Massage and TCM (Traditional Chinese Medicine).

 Remedial Therapies have always been my first passion.
 I love helping people to heal, to feel better, to share energy, and knowing that I'm making a real difference in their lives.

-My prices and FAQ on Remedial Therapies are further down the page so read on for all the info.
+My prices and FAQ on Remedial Massage are further down the page so read on for all the info.
 If you have any questions or would like to make a booking, please don't hesitate to contact me.

 Have a brilliant day,